KathleenDollard/incremental-samples/docs/creating-source-generator/initial-filtering.md

 }
 ```

 `Name` is the name of the attribute class. `ValueName` and `ValueType` are the name and type of the property or the constructor parameter.
-The extension method to gather attribute information is:
+The `AttributeNamesAndValues` method considers both named attribute properties and constructor parameters, and assumes that all value may be interesting to later steps:

 ```csharp
     public static IEnumerable<AttributeValue> AttributeNamesAndValues(this ISymbol symbol)